mikker/passwordless/README.md

 ### Providing your own templates

+Override `passwordless`' bundled views by adding your own.
+You can manually copy the specific views that you need or copy them to your application with `rails generate passwordless:views`.

-Override `passwordless`' bundled views by adding your own. `passwordless` has 2 action views and 1 mailer view:
+`passwordless` has 2 action views and 1 mailer view:

 ```sh
 # the form where the user inputs their email address